buttplugio/buttplug-developer-guide/developer-guide/introduction.md

     * The part of Buttplug implementations that applications use in order to access servers.
 Client APIs are what most Buttplug applications developers will see.
 * **Message**
     * Buttplug messages are defined in the [Buttplug Spec](https://buttplug-spec.docs.buttplug.io), and are how Buttplug Clients and Servers communicate with each other.
+* **Connector**
+    * A piece of software that sits on top of a client/server so it can talk to the corresponding pieces in some way.
+This could be embedded (other side in same program) via networks (i.e websockets), ipc (i.e pipes), or other mechanisms.

 ## What to Read